Pac-Man: Adventures in Time: Plot

 Ghosts Inky and Clyde steal a golden power pellet known as the Artifact, under the command of a shadowy creature known as Mollusc.
 Mollusc smashes the Artifact; the result of the explosion scatters the Artifact's four fragmented pieces across time and space.
 Professor Pac-Man wakes up Pac-Man from his sleep and alerts him about the crisis.
 Professor Pac-Man prepares a hastily constructed time machine for Pac-Man that allows him to travel through time and recover the Artifact pieces.

 Pac-Man travels through various time periods, including prehistoric times, Ancient Egypt, the Middle Ages, and the Wild West.
 Pac-Man eventually obtains all the artifact pieces; the time machine malfunctions and sends him to the future; with Professor Pac-Man stating that an alternate power source is needed to correctly power the time machine and bring Pac-Man back to the present.
 Pac-Man reaches the Reactor Core of a station and is able to harness its energy to be finally transported back to his own time period, with the Artifact reassembled.

 Pac-Man returns to the present, arriving directly at the second after Mollusc breaks the original Artifact.
 Pac-Man uses the repaired Artifact to fire a beam that disintegrates Mollusc.

 Development

-The game was announced on May 5, 2000, in a press release.
-The voice cast consists of Duncan MacLaren as Pac-Man and Professor Pac-Man, and Matt Clark as Mollusc.
+Collaboration between Namco and Hasbro began in April 1999 when Hasbro Interactive signed a license agreement allowing them to develop games in various franchises including Pac-Man, Dig Dug, Galaxian, Pole Position, Mappy, Bosconian, and several others.

+Around the same time Ms. Pac-Man Maze Madness was in development, Namco & Hasbro reached out to Mind's Eye Productions to develop their own take on a 3D Pac-Man game.
+Mind's Eye was presented with a detailed design brief filled with ideas and brand expectations inspired by Ms. Pac-Man.
+Due to various factors, such as the studio's limited experience with 3D graphics, a limited staff at capacity with other commitments, and limited development time, the decision was made to contract Creative Asylum.
+An artist at Mind's Eye had previously worked with Creative Asylum Co-founder Nolan Worthington at Europress, and reached out for assistance with the project.
+Mind's Eye would develop the story, scenario, and cutscene FMVs while Creative Asylum designed & programmed the game.